RakhithJK/BishopFox-sliver-wiki/BOF-&-COFF-Support.md

 }
 ```

 Once the manifest is defined load it into your client using `extensions load`, locally loaded extensions do not need to be cryptographically signed.
+The paths in the manifest should be relative to the manifest file, parent directories are not allowed.